benfurfie/benfurfie.github.io/_posts/2015-11-11-the-top-mistake-wordpress-theme-developers-make.md

 ---
-layout: post-sidebar
+layout: "post-sidebar"
-title: "The top mistake WordPress theme developers make"
+title: The top mistake WordPress theme developers make
-date: 2015-11-11 09:00:00
+date: {}
 categories: WordPress CMSs
 author_name: Ben Furfie
 author_url: /author/ben
-read_time:
+read_time: null
-feature_image: feature-wordpress
+feature_image: "feature-wordpress"
-square_related: recommend-wordpress
+square_related: "recommend-wordpress"
+published: true
 ---

 What are the three scariest words for a developer to see together when a client demands to use a particular WordPress theme?